wigging/pythonic/_posts/python/fizzbuzz.md

 ---
-title: Fizz buzz in Python
+title: Fizz Buzz in Python
 date: May 14, 2020
 ---